syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ## OpenStreetMap

 The OpenStreetMap (OSM) is a world map; it was built by a community of mappers.
 It is free to use under an open license.
-This allows you view geographical data in a collaborative way from anywhere on the earth.
+This allows you to view geographical data in a collaborative way from anywhere on the earth.
 The OSM provides small tile images based on your requests and combines them into a single image to display the map area in the maps control.

 ### Adding OSM in maps